Dev-hwang/geofence_service/README.md

 ### :baby_chick: Android

-Since geofencing operates based on location, you need to add the following permission to the `AndroidManifest.xml` file.
+Since geo-fencing operates based on location, we need to add the following permission to the `AndroidManifest.xml` file.
 Open the `AndroidManifest.xml` file and specify it between the `<manifest>` and `<application>` tags.

 ```
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />